-At its April 21-22, 2012 meeting, the Commission on Osteopathic College Accreditation (COCA) reviewed the initial awarding of Provisional Accreditation to the Campbell University School of Osteopathic Medicine.
-The action of the COCA was as follows:
+At its April 6-8, 2017 meeting, the American Osteopathic Association’s Commission on Osteopathic College Accreditation (COCA) reviewed and accepted the Initial Comprehensive site visit report from the January 25-27, 2017 visit to the Campbell University School of Osteopathic Medicine, located in Buies Creek, NC.

 The School of Osteopathic Medicine matriculated its first class on August 5, 2013.
 Campbell University’s medical school will eventually graduate more than 150 physicians each year, many of whom will practice in rural and underserved regions of the state.
 Students spend their first two years training in the new medical school at Campbell University’s Leon Levine Hall of Medical Sciences, a state-of-the-art 96,500-square-foot facility on Highway 421 completed in May 2013.
 Students continue their clinical training in their third and fourth years at regional medical facilities across the state.